jmcnamara/rust_xlsxwriter/examples/Readme.md

   simple array formulas.

-* app_autofilter.rs - An example of how to create autofilters with the rust_xlsxwriter library..
+* app_autofilter.rs - An example of how to create autofilters with the rust_xlsxwriter library.
 An autofilter is a way of adding drop down lists to the headers of a 2D range of worksheet data.
 This allows users to filter the data based on simple criteria so that some data is shown and some is hidden.
-Note, adding filter criteria isn't currently supported.
-That will be added in an upcoming version.

 * app_autofit.rs - An example of using simulated autofit to automatically adjust the width of worksheet columns based on the data in the cells.